letscooee/code-culture/git/how-to-write-commit-message.md

      :white_check_mark:   |   :x:
    -----------------------|----------
-   Fix in forgot password endpoint | fix is forgot password endpoint Update in login page based on review | Some review changes.
+   Fix in forgot password endpoint | fix in forgot password endpoint Update in login page based on review | Some review changes.
    Fix in forgot password endpoint | Some fixes
    Update in login page UI based on review | Review changes